* Male Chihuahua mix

 * Okay with other dogs, has met a cat and seems ok

 All dogs with PUP are in private foster homes so we can provide our potential adopters the most current information available.

-Health: Jaxon has been neutered and microchipped.
+Health: Gizmo has been neutered and microchipped and received a dental.
 He is current on his DHPP, Bordetella, and Rabies.
 He has been wormed, flea treated, and tested negative for heartworm.

 Note: The above description reflects the behavior we have observed in the dog's foster home.
 Although PUP provides adopters up to the minute information on our dogs, we cannot guarantee they will behave in the same manner in a different environment with new owners.

 Adoption: If you think you have room in your home and heart for this dog and you reside within Washington State, please go to our Adoption Information page.
 There you will find more information and be able to fill out an adoption application.

 Your message has been sent to People United for Pets (PUP).

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.